Yext hires new president as it looks to IPO

 Watch a bad-ass X-23 out-claw Wolverine in the latest trailer for Logan

-Yext, the company that powers business location data in search results, is announcing that Jim Steele will be joining the company full-time as president and chief revenue officer.
+Yext, the company that helps businesses make sure that their location data appears correctly in search results, is announcing that Jim Steele will be joining the company full-time as president and chief revenue officer.
 Steele was previously on the board at Yext and was most recently at InsideSales.

 “I found a new younger Mark Benioff and I’m really excited,” Steele says about Yext CEO Howard Lerman.
 Steele, who previously was Chief Customer Officer at Salesforce, said he was also enthusiastic to reunite with the many former Salesforce coworkers who are now at Yext.
 He will be relocating to Yext’s headquarters in New York.

-Yext has made a business out of local searches, where it helps companies like T-Mobile and Denny’s have all their locations appear in Google search results.
+Yext has made a business out of local searches, where it helps companies like T-Mobile and Denny’s have all their locations appear correctly when users search for them on Google, Google Maps, Apple Maps, Facebook, Bing, Yahoo or Yelp.
 Instead of looking at the location list on websites, they found that customers were increasingly searching for the information directly.

 “We are focused on making search intelligent,” said Lerman.
 It’s an “absolutely mission critical for a business to be on the map.”